pvdz/zero-sugar/README.md

 ## Features

-Converts the following JS syntax away in favor of simpler JS:
+Currently converts the following JS/TS syntax away in favor of simpler JS:

 - `switch` statements, in favor of `if-else` chains
 - `continue` keyword, in favor of labeled `break`